Employment-Based Permanent Residence

 executive, managerial or specialized knowledge capacity, and will be transferred to an

-• The L-1B visa is for intracompany transferees who work in positions requiring specialized
+office in the United States. - The L-1B visa is for intracompany transferees who work in positions requiring specialized

 knowledge.
 Specifically, this visa allows a U.S. employer to transfer an employee with